 |

-If you enjoy taking a hike, than the parkway can be a fantastic destination,
+If you enjoy taking a hike, than the parkway can be a fantastic destination

-especially as the fall season is upon us.
+during any season.
 There are dozens of trails along the

 parkway to hike, but just beware that many times the length of the trail you are